jasonsamuels/jasonsamuels.github.io/_posts/2017-09-26-week-1-2-3-sp-readings.md

 ### Strategic Planning for Public and Nonprofit Organizations, Bryson (2011)

-The textbook assigned for the class is Strategic Planning for Public and Nonprofit Organizations, authored by our professor John Bryson.
-The biggest portion of the first week's assignment was to read the first two chapters of this book.
+The textbook assigned for the class is _Strategic Planning for Public and Nonprofit Organizations_, authored by our professor John Bryson.
+The bulk of the first week's assignment was to read the first two chapters of this book.
+We also had to come prepared to analyze two case studies - one on Alexander the Great, and the other on Barack Obama's first presidential campaign.

 #### Chapter one - why strategic planning is more important than ever